$r$ICE-closed subcategories induced by the morphism category of projective modules: ICE-closed subcategories

+are, respectively, $P$-right exact and $P$-right exact sequence of type $1$ (where $h$ need not be a monomorphism, but $g$ must be an epimorphism).
+Note that $H$ need not be the cokernel of $f$, but it is the cokernel of $h$. \end{definition}

+Now, we can define the following kinds of subcategories which play important role in our paper.

-\begin{definition} Let $P$ be a projective module and $\CM$ be a subcategory of $\mmod \La$.
-We say that $\CM$ is a {\em $P$-ICE-closed subcategory} (or an ICE-closed subcategory relative to projective module $P$) if the following conditions hold. \begin{itemize} \item [$(1)$]For every $P$-right exact sequence of type $0$ in $\mmod \La$
+\begin{definition} Let $P$ be a basic projective module and let $\CM$ be a subcategory of $\mmod \La$.
+We say that $\CM$ is an \emph{ rICE-closed subcategory} if the following conditions hold. \begin{itemize} \item[$(1)$] For every $P$-right exact sequence of type $0$ in $\mmod \La$